 Current examples of parental influence in education policy include the Northern Ireland Parents Parliament (supported by the Department of Education, the Council for the Curriculum, Examinations and Assessment (CCEA), and Queen’s University Belfast) and Parent Voice.

 Third sector needs to look up and out

-Charmain Jones (Rural Community Network) said that while we live in a Northern Ireland that is post-conflict, there remains the reality of living in contested spaces in many rural areas.
+Charmain Jones (Rural Community Network) said that while we live in a Northern Ireland which is post-conflict, there remains the reality of living in contested spaces in many rural areas.
 She added that people who do community relations work are risk takers, as she can attest to how community development processes have brought about progress.

-Jones argued that the responsibility of raising well educated and civic-minded young people can’t just rest on the formal education sector; the third sector “needs to look up and out” and get involved.
+Jones argued that the responsibility of raising well-educated and civic-minded young people can’t just rest on the formal education sector; the third sector “needs to look up and out” and get involved.